derickr/derickrethans-articles/201810091026-debugging-with-tools.rst

 .. _`GDB helper function`: https://github.com/mongodb/mongo-c-driver/blob/5e76b2244032d1eb9d3610753504fd7cd9ad56ed/.gdbinit
 .. _`pretty-printing BSON`: /gdb-bson.html

-There are not supposed to be two conflicting ``serverID`` elements.
-Unlike PHP's arrays, the ``bson_t`` type can have the same key appear multiple times.
+There are not supposed to be two conflicting ``serverId`` elements.
+Unlike PHP's arrays, ``bson_t`` values can have the same key appear multiple times.
 Although the C driver had selected server ID ``1`` for this query, server ``2`` was used because it was the first ``serverId`` element in the options struct.
 But why where there two values in the first place?